 Then Peter came to Jesus and asked, “Lord, how many times shall I forgive my brother when he sins against me?
 Up to seven times?”

 Jesus answered, “I tell you, not seven times, but seventy times seven.
 (Matthew 18:21)

 We must forgive as we are forgiven.

 Brilliant Christian writer C. S. Lewis reminds us, “To be a Christian means to forgive the inexcusable because God has forgiven the inexcusable in you.”
 But in his classic Mere Christianity, he acknowledged the excruciating difficulty of this when he said, “Everyone says forgiveness is a lovely idea until they have something to forgive.”

 I'm totally on board with our need to forgive.
 Even beyond my conviction that it is a command of Christ, there is an impressive body of psychological and biological research showing significant mental and physical health benefits of forgiving.

-But somewhere along the line, the familiar cliché Forgive and Forget has given us the impression that not only do we have to forgive, we have to forget too.
-I've got trouble swallowing that we must also forget a wrong done to us.
+But somewhere along the line, the familiar cliché Forgive and Forget has given us the impression that not only do we have to forgive, but we also have to forget too.
+I've got trouble swallowing that we must also forget the wrong done to us.
 Some say what we're supposed to do is forgive as if we had forgotten.
 But to actually forget?
-I was gratified to find that many writing on this subject agree this may not be possible nor, in fact, even desirable.
+I was gratified to find that many writings on this subject agree this may not be possible nor, in fact, even desirable.